 The big secret for a non-stick pan: heat the pan well

-Well, that’s basically ‘the big secret’ to making your stainless steel pan non-stick.
+Well, that’s basically ‘the big secret’ to make your stainless steel pan non-stick.
 Before you add any fat to the pan, heat it well on medium to high heat.
 I generally use 6 or 7 on my stove (9 is the maximum).
 Then I switch between 6 or 7 depending on how I time the other steps.

 To check if the pan is hot enough, throw in some cold water with your wet fingers.
 If the droplets slide around the pan and disappear quickly, then the pan is ready.